sam065819/meowbot/README.md

 * More picture/gif commands
 * More moderation commands
 (Once these 2 are finished is when the bot will initially be shipped.)

+## Post-ship planned features/changes
+* Make all error responses and the sync command return an embed
+* More commands and cogs